 But first, because they’re so ubiquitous…

 Along the mangrove forests of the Lower Kinabatangan River, macaques are hard to avoid.
-They sit languorously on tree trunks, waiting patiently for tourist boats, maybe hoping for a handout, or expecting to be entertained by a dozen humans bundled in lifejackets, holding up phones or cameras and ooohing or aaahhhing almost on cue.
-After the first few sightings they become commonplace, almost boring, our sights on a bigger prize.
+They sit languorously on tree trunks, waiting patiently for tourist boats, hoping for a handout, or expecting to be entertained by a dozen humans bundled in lifejackets, holding up phones or cameras and ooohing or aaahhhing almost on cue.
+After the first few sightings, they become commonplace, almost boring, our sights on a bigger prize.

-A more elusive primate is the the proboscis monkey, named for its red bulbous nose, which males use to attract females.
+A more elusive primate is the proboscis monkey, named for its red bulbous nose, which males use to attract females.
 Proboscis monkeys are shy, retiring and stay well away from people but when they deign to make an appearance, they are imposing.
 Red-headed.
 Pot-bellied.
 Web-toed.
 Flatulent.
 And seemingly permanently erect.

 While the proboscis is elusive, the bigger, darker orangutan is almost impossible to spot in the wild to the untrained eye.
 Several times I saw a brown, furry blur in the distance, its arms swinging from one tree to the next.
 However hard I looked, I couldn’t make out an orangutan.
 I failed to see one in the wild and would have to wait to discover these great apes in captivity.

 Orangutans of Sabah: a visit to Sepilok Rehabilitation Center

 Much has been made about the orangutans, because of illegal trafficking or because the annual forest burnings in Sabah and nearby states have all but destroyed their habitat, often killing these gentle giants and threatening the survival of the species.
 They also occur only on two islands, Borneo and Sumatra.

 The orangutan is the world’s largest tree animal and Sepilok is a major rehabilitation center: it rehabilitates orangutans who need a home.